-(1) Local Unions that have yet to negotiate first contracts will vote to ratify the National Teamster Addendum.
-If ratified, the National Teamster Addendum shall apply to those bargaining unit employees immediately.
-Thereafter, the Local Parties will meet to negotiate their First Local Collective Bargaining Agreements by October 1, 2018 May 28, 2022.
-The local parties shall negotiate terms and conditions of employment consistent with the National Teamsters Addendum and ratify their Local Agreements in accordance with their bylaws and constitution.

-(2) For those Coalition Unions whose Constitution allows Newly-organized bargaining units to become covered by the National Addendum without an individual ratification vote by the bargaining unit.
-The Employer agrees that it will use its best efforts to implement the Teamster Addendum Agreement as soon as practicable after the date the election results are certified, but in no event shall that be later than the first of the month following sixty (60) days after election results are certified.
-These new bargaining unit employees still will be eligible to receive TeamCare on the first of the month after eight (8) weeks from the date of certification.
+- (1) Local Unions that have yet to negotiate first contracts will vote to ratify the National Teamsters Addendum.
+If ratified, the National Teamsters Addendum shall apply to those bargaining unit employees immediately.
+Thereafter, the Local Parties will meet to negotiate their First Local Collective Bargaining Agreements within 60 days following implementation of the National Teamsters Addendum by May 28, 2022.
+The local parties shall negotiate terms and conditions of employment consistent with the National Teamsters Addendum and ratify their Local Agreements in accordance with their bylaws and constitution. - (2) The Employer agrees that it will use its best efforts to implement the National Teamsters Addendum as soon as practicable after the date the election results are certified, but in no event shall that be later than the first of the month following sixty (60) days after election results are certified.
+These new bargaining unit employees still will be eligible to receive Team Care on the first of the month after eight (8) weeks from the date of certification